iliodipietro/Machine-Learning-and-Artificial-Intelligence_Project/Readme.md

 To do so, a retrieval mechanism based on Deep Local Features is implemented.
 This solution provides a full pipeline composed by three main stages:
-1)A pre-processing and filtering step to deal with constraints imposed by both time and computational resources available;
+1) A pre-processing and filtering step to deal with constraints imposed by both time and computational resources available;
-2)The classification phase has been performed with a ResNet50 model exploiting transfer learning from ImageNet dataset;
+2) The classification phase has been performed with a ResNet50 model exploiting transfer learning from ImageNet dataset;
-3)DELF module has been adapted to our specific application with a thresholdbased decision system for an efficient verification of the predictions.
+3) DELF module has been adapted to our specific application with a thresholdbased decision system for an efficient verification of the predictions.

 In the following paper the results will be analyzed.